Communicating About Pain

 As pain is reduced, you’ll feel better.
 Less pain means less stress on your body and mind.

-Your healthcare provider will help you measure and manage pain.
+Your health care provider will help you understand and manage pain.
 You will be told about your pain control options.
 These will most likely include medications.
 Options like physical therapy and acupuncture may also help.

 Note for Family and Friends

 It may be hard to understand how your loved one feels.
 But the pain he or she has is real.
 You may not be able to stop the pain.
 You can help in other ways, though.
 Spend time with your loved one.
 This helps distract from the pain.
-And help him or her take medications on time, if needed.
+And help him or her take medications on time and in the correct amount, if needed.